| New query |

-(b) Contracts for which the Date of Notice or the Call for Bids is subsequent to the date of initial or final approval of a Labor Compliance Program are subject to Labor Code Section 1771.5.
+(b) Contracts for which the Date of Notice or the Call for Bids is subsequent to the date of approval of a Labor Compliance Program are subject to Labor Code Section 1771.5.
 In the case of a contract for which there is no Call for Bids, the applicable date shall be the date of the award of the contract.

 (c) Revocation of approval of a Labor Compliance Program by the Director shall not affect the limited exemption from payment of prevailing wages provided by Labor Code Section 1771.5(a) if the date of such revocation is subsequent to the Date of Notice or Call for Bids or, in the case of a contract for which there is no Call for Bids, subsequent to the date of the award of the contract.